The Immortal Life of Henrietta Lacks

 As for the The Immortal Life of Henrietta Lacks book, the best buyback offer comes from and is $ for the book in good condition.

-The The Immortal Life of Henrietta Lacks book is in average demand now as the rank for the book is 20,846 at the moment.
-It's an average rank, and the book has a moderate amount of sales on Amazon.
-At the same time, a book which is 5 years old, and still in the top 50k most of the time - that’s a book doing really well.
+The The Immortal Life of Henrietta Lacks book is in average demand now as the rank for the book is 51,081 at the moment.
+It's quite a low rank, and the book has no significant sales on Amazon.
+A rank below 100,000 means roughly 1 book sale per day.
+At the same time, a book which is 5 years old, and still in the top 100k most of the time - that’s a book doing well.

 Not enough insights yet.